MinimalBible/MinimalBible-Legacy/README.md

 * Footnotes/Commentaries
     * UI design finalized
-        * Frame on bottom of Bible Viewer a la http://blog.neteril.org/blog/2013/10/10/framelayout-your-best-ui-friend/ ?
+        * Frame on bottom of Bible Viewer a la [this](http://blog.neteril.org/blog/2013/10/10/framelayout-your-best-ui-friend/)?
         * Switch between footnotes/commentaries by swiping on panel?
+        * Right-side nav drawer like FB?
         * Can we synchronize scroll between commentaries/footnotes?
         * Should Bible search also search commentaries?
     * Implement/Show commentaries/footnotes